Am I entitled to alimony after a three-year marriage without working?

 Answer:

-3. The ages and physical, mental and emotional condition of the parties
+3. The ages and physical, mental, and emotional conditions of both parties

 5. The duration of the marriage

-6. The extent to which it would be inappropriate for a party to seek outside employment due to custody of a minor child
+6. Whether it would be inappropriate for one party to seek outside employment due to child custody

-7. The standard of living established during the marriage
+7. The standard of living during the marriage

-9. The relative assets and liabilities of the parties
+9. The assets and liabilities of both parties

-10. The contribution of each party to the education, training, or earning ability of the other party
+10. Each party's contribution to the other's education or earning ability

-11. The time and expense necessary for the spouse seeking alimony to aquire education, training or job experience to enable that spouse to obtain appropriate employment
+11. The time and cost for the spouse seeking alimony to acquire education or job experience

-13. The lost income production capacity due to marital responsibilities
+13. Any loss of income production capacity due to marital responsibilities

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.